learn-co-curriculum/dsc-komogorov-smirnov-test-lab/README.md

 ```

-### Generate a uniform distribution and plot / calculate the ks test against a uniform and normal distributions
+### Generate a uniform distribution and plot / calculate the ks test against a uniform as well as a normal distribution

 ```python